tooxie/dnstls/README.md

 Solution to the N26 code challenge.
 This python project is a proxy that accepts TCP/UDP DNS queries and delegates them to a TLS-capable DNS server.

+It's built with python3, using the new `selectors` module for I/O multiplexing.
+Environment variables are used for configuration, where if one is not found (and a default value is not explicitly provided) an exception will be raised to prevent missing, required configurations from going unnoticed in production.
+Silent defaults are a common cause of bugs in production systems.

 ## Running
 There are 2 ways of running the project:
 * Using docker